 The IRC provides resources, instruction, guidance, and tutoring sessions (both drop-in and regularly scheduled) to help students succeed In-person and online tutoring through Zoom is available.
 We are looking forward to giving you the academic support you need.

-If you are interested in tutoring or becoming a tutor, see the tutoring link to the right!
+If you are interested in tutoring or becoming a tutor, please click here!

 Feel free to email me with questions or suggestions. ~Joan Jarrett email@example.com

 The IRC is located in LRC852 (the bottom floor of the library building near the stairs).
 We are open M-F from 8am-5pm.
 The IRC currently does not have evening hours; however, the Library computer/study area is open M-Th until 9.

 The IRC cares for the well-being of all students, and we want you to know you have the resources and services available to support your learning journey.
 We have added additional support and resources related to online learning.
 The IRC’s services are described in more detail below.

 Think of our tutors as academic coaches!

 Introducing a new approach to helping students succeed in classes, those who are working in the IRC will have expanded duties and will be known as Academic Coaches.
 In addition to helping students with course content, our academic coaches will assist students in becoming independent learners by also focusing on time management, study strategies, and metacognitive routines.
 These student employees will regularly help students with: